A practical guide to modern Zendesk ticket labeling

 Get accurate, specific labeling automatically

-The difference is clear right from the start. eesel AI's AI Triage doesn't rely on generic rules.
-Instead, it trains on your team's past tickets to learn the specific issues, language, and quirks of your business.
+The combination of Zendesk and eesel AI is highly effective. eesel AI's AI Triage doesn't just use rules; it trains on your team's past tickets to learn the specific language and needs of your business.

 Customize your triage and routing workflows

-• Tag tickets with much higher accuracy based on topic, sentiment, and urgency.
+• Tag tickets with high precision based on topic, sentiment, and urgency.

-• Route tickets to specialized teams (e.g., send all "frustrated_customer" tickets to your retention specialists).
+• Route tickets in Zendesk to specialized teams, such as sending "frustrated_customer" tickets to retention specialists.

-• Change ticket priority automatically, so urgent issues get attention right away.
+• Change ticket priority automatically within Zendesk so urgent issues are seen immediately.

-• Escalate tickets from VIP customers the moment they land in the queue.
+• Escalate tickets from your VIP customers the moment they arrive.

-• Take custom API actions, like looking up order details in Shopify or creating a bug report in Jira.
+• Take custom API actions, like pulling order details from Shopify or creating a bug report in Jira, all while staying inside the Zendesk ecosystem.

 Simulate and deploy with confidence

-Zendesk vs. eesel AI: A look at pricing
+Zendesk and eesel AI: A look at pricing in 2026

 Zendesk pricing